joshbasquez/outlookBulkResponder/readMe.md

 ```

 On resume the script:
-1. Loads the CSV and counts how many messages still have `ResponseSentSuccessfully = False`.
+1. Loads the CSV and counts how many messages still have `ResponseSubmitted = False`.
 2. Displays the pending-messages table.
 3. Prompts for confirmation and proceeds with batching exactly as in a new run.
-4. Retries any message where `ResponseSubmitted = True` but `ResponseSentSuccessfully = False` (send was attempted but failed).

 ### Estimate pending count from a saved CSV